 - Keep a journal.
 Writing a journal can be very therapeutic.
 First, it can help you see your negative patterns and realize where the things start to go awry.
 Second, it helps organize your thoughts and find better solutions for “real” problems.
 Third, it keeps your friends sane because, generally, it satisfies an urge to vent much better, and you can appear much more optimistic to your friends.

 - Talk to a counselor.
 If you are overwhelmed by negative feelings, it is much better to work through your issues with someone who is doing so professionally.
 Not only you get a chance to vent your feelings, you will be offered tools to deal with your frustration and become more positive.
-Finding a counselor now is easier than ever.
-This website offers over 2000 trained therapists ready to help you online.

 Image source: @asierrelampagoestudio via Frepik